phdenzel/deep-gesture/README.md

     [pipenv run] deep_gesture -h

+First time `deep_gesture` is run, it creates a directory in your home folder `~/.deep_gesture`.
+It will save the recorded data in `~/.deep_gesture/data` and TF models in `~/.deep_gesture/models`.
+For proper training, it is recommended to record at least 20 sequences per gesture.
+Model training takes depending on the hardware 15-30 minutes.
+If some problem occurs, it might be necessary to delete these directories, and start over.

 Run `deep_gesture` in collection mode (use webcam for data collection):

     [pipenv run] deep_gesture --collect --device 0 --gestures hello --sequences 20 --length 30